SmartKey Market Cap Achieves $44.00 Million (SKEY)

-SmartKey (CURRENCY:SKEY) traded flat against the dollar during the 1-day period ending at 22:00 PM Eastern on March 13th.
-Over the last week, SmartKey has traded flat against the dollar.
-One SmartKey coin can now be purchased for approximately $0.24 or 0.00000470 BTC on popular exchanges.
-SmartKey has a market cap of $44.00 million and $1.40 million worth of SmartKey was traded on exchanges in the last day.
+SmartKey (SKEY) traded flat against the U.S. dollar during the twenty-four hour period ending at 18:00 PM E.T. on March 17th.
+In the last week, SmartKey has traded flat against the U.S. dollar.
+One SmartKey coin can now be bought for about $0.24 or 0.00000470 BTC on popular exchanges.
+SmartKey has a total market capitalization of $44.00 million and $1.40 million worth of SmartKey was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.